 Be aware that Alaska hunting regulations, set by the Alaska Board of Game, require non-resident sport hunters to either use the services of a licensed hunting guide or to hunt with an Alaska resident who is a close relative.
 Citizens of foreign countries who have not established residency in the state of Alaska must be accompanied by a state licensed guide.

-Hunting trip arrangements can be made through lodges, air taxis, licensed big game transporters (big game transport services licensed by the State of Alaska) and incidental big game transporters (licensed air taxi operators that provide transport services for hunters).
-Information on companies authorized to operate within the park and preserve can be found on the getting around page.
-For more information contact rangers at the administrative headquarters in Anchorage (907-644-3626) or park headquarters in Port Alsworth (907-781-2106).
+Hunting trip arrangements can be made through lodges, air taxis, licensed big game transporters who are licensed by the State of Alaska, or incidental big game transporters (licensed air taxi operators that provide transport services for hunters).
+The list of companies authorized to operate within the park and preserve is a critical component for your trip planning.

-Please keep in mind that many areas within the preserve are private land.
-Do not enter private land without the landowner's permission.
+Please keep in mind that many areas within the preserve are privately owned.
+Do not enter private land without the land-owners permission.